Ask Slashdot: What Are Some Lies Programmers Tell Themselves?

 Lies?
 (Score:2)

 "Good programming discussion is found at /."
-(Score:1)
+(Score:2, Insightful)

 "Good programming discussion is found at Slashdot"